-CC1101 can be configured using the SmartRFTM Studio software [5].
+CC110L can be configured using the SmartRFTM Studio software [4].
 The SmartRF Studio software is highly recommended for obtaining optimum register settings, and for evaluating performance and functionality.
-A screenshot of the SmartRF Studio user interface for CC1101 is shown in Figure 14.

-After chip reset, all the registers have default values as shown in the tables in Section 29.
+After chip reset, all the registers have default values as shown in the tables in Section 27.

 The optimum register setting might differ from the default value.
 After a reset all registers that shall be different from the default value therefore needs to be programmed through the SPI interface.